ice3-software/between-kit/README.md

 To use this in your project, copy the I3DragBetweenHelper class into your project directory - there is no Podspec (at the moment).

-This repo also contains and example project where you can see the helper class in action.
+This repo also contains and example project called 'Test App' where you can see the helper class in action.

-This project requires ARC to compile.
+This project requires ARC to compile as is targeted at iOS 6 +.

 Basic Usage
 -----------

-The helper has requires 2 view objects to be inejcted as the dragging targets:
+The helper has requires 2 view objects to be injected as the dragging targets:

 - The source view.
 This must be either a UITableView or a UICollectionView
 - The destination view.
 This, like the source, must either be a UITableView or a UICollectionView